-- Add winter or summer grade fuel according to the season of the year.

-- Work in the cleanest conditions possible.

-- Prevent water from entering the fuel tank.
+- Add winter or summer grade fuel according to the season of the year. - □ Work in the cleanest conditions possible. - Prevent water from entering the fuel tank.

-For further information, Refer to the "HOW-TO SECTION" of this guide.
+For further information, refer to Diesel Fuels in the "HOW-TO SECTION" of this guide.